math132d/MatQuiz/README.md

 ## What it does

-- Constructs quizzez from a single json file
+- Constructs quizzes from a single json file
-  - A quiz contains many questions, each with a seperate "page"
+  - A quiz contains many questions, each with a separate "page"
-- Provides feedback to the user whether the answers given for a question is correct.
+- Provides feedback to the user whether the answers given for a question are correct.
 - Provides a grade upon completion of a quiz.
-- Allows searching for quizzez availible.
+- Allows searching for available quizzes.
   - Gives relevant suggestions as you type.

-## How does it work
+## How it works

 The site was built in vue as a learning exercise.
 The goal was to learn how to use a modern framework for building single page applications.